Anonymous164563/Cereal-Analysis-for-INST-326/report.md

 - Two Boolean filters were created.
 One for selecting cereals with more than 100 calories, the other for selecting with 100 calories and sugars less than 10 grams.

-- Created a new colun called "caloriesX2" which demosntrated potential to add columns, removing them using the .drop() method.
+- Created a new column called "caloriesX2" which demosntrated potential to add columns, removing them using the .drop() method.

 - Groupby method was used to calculate the average cereal rating grouped by each manufacturer